gosub-com/Zurfur/README.md

 #### Span

 Span is a view into a string, array, buffer, or list.
-They are `ref type` and may never be stored on the heap.
+They are `type ref` and may never be stored on the heap.
 Unlike in C#, a span can be used to pass data to an async function.